SharePoint/sp-dev-docs/docs/general-development/sharepoint-workflow-fundamentals.md

 ## Platform architecture
 <a name="bkm_Architecture"> </a>

-Figure 1 depicts a high-level view of the SharePoint 2013 workflow framework.
+Figure 1 depicts a high-level view of the SharePoint workflow framework.
 Notice, first, how the new workflow infrastructure introduces Workflow Manager Client 1.0 as the new workflow execution host.
-Whereas in previous versions workflow execution was hosted in SharePoint itself, this has changed in SharePoint 2013.
+Whereas in previous versions workflow execution was hosted in SharePoint itself, this has changed in SharePoint.
 Workflow Manager Client 1.0 is external to SharePoint and communicates using common protocols over the Microsoft Azure service bus, mediated by OAuth.
 Otherwise, SharePoint includes the feature that you would expect to see: content items, events, apps, and so on.
 But notice that there is also an implementation of the SharePoint 2010 workflow host (that is, the Windows Workflow Foundation 3 engine) for backward compatibility.
-You can read more about this in  [Use workflow interop for SharePoint 2013](use-workflow-interop-for-sharepoint.md).
+You can read more about this in  [Use workflow interop for SharePoint](use-workflow-interop-for-sharepoint.md).